Saving lives through education, advances in treatment and finding a cure for Barth syndrome

 Fatigue can be a major symptom at different ages with many younger children alternating between periods of high energy until suddenly “hitting the wall” and needing a significant amount of time to rest and recuperate.
 It can take longer to recover from a busy day or periods of physical activity, so consider scheduling in rest times.

-Meeting other boys with Barth syndrome
+Meeting other people with Barth syndrome

 Having a rare condition can be isolating and meeting other affected families can be very helpful.
 Please come along to our Family Days which are after the NHS Clinic Days to meet others who understand some of the things you’re going through.